 “Small is Beautiful” is a new philosophy for the sector that aims to ensure that resource efficiency (both in material and energy terms) is included in every aspect of planning and management, from the design stage onwards.
 Crucially, at the heart of this way of thinking is the need for measurement: “If you can’t measure it, you can’t manage it”.
 And any monitoring of environmental impact has to consider all the stages of the materials.
 That means not only the energy consumed directly through the manufacturing process, but also what’s involved in extracting, preparing, recycling and disposing of the materials used in processes.

 Looking at foundries in particular, there are some straightforward wins when the whole cycle resource costs are taken into account.
-Using a software tool to visualise energy and material flows, it’s been possible to create a detailed analysis of the entire production chain from charge to waste, and benchmark against other foundries internationally.
+Using a software tool to visualize energy and material flows, it’s been possible to create a detailed analysis of the entire production chain from charge to waste, and benchmark against other foundries internationally.
 This has highlighted opportunities for more efficient processes and new metrics as a basis for auditing.

-Take aluminium melting - an energy-intensive process using crucible furnaces and natural gas consuming more than 60% of the total process energy.
+Take aluminum melting – an energy-intensive process using crucible furnaces and natural gas consuming more than 60% of the total process energy.
 Using the Constrained Rapid Induction Melting Single Shot Up-Casting (CRIMSON) process was shown to reduce overall environmental impact by 57%, in terms of reduced waste of materials and use of energy.
-CRIMSON uses an induction furnace for melting the metal in a closed crucible, meaning only the quantity of metal required to fill a single mould is molten, rather than large batches that use unnecessary energy and increase the number of rejects.
-Due to the rapid melting, transfer and filling, the holding time of molten metal is minimised and there’s a huge energy saving.
+CRIMSON uses an induction furnace for melting the metal in a closed crucible, meaning only the quantity of metal required to fill a single mold is molten, rather than large batches that use unnecessary energy and increase the number of rejects.
+Due to the rapid melting, transfer and filling, the holding time of molten metal is minimized and there’s a huge energy saving.

-We’ve also compared a number of the processes used for casting modern small aluminium alloy cylinder blocks - High Pressure Die Casting, Gravity Die Casting and Low Pressure Sand Casting - a full analysis of all the materials life cycles, including raw materials production, recycling loops of alloys, mould materials, heat treatment, machining.
-The results show a variation in energy needed from 98 GJ/tonne to over 180 GJ/tonne (2.5 - 4.6 MJ/block) compared with Cast Iron which only uses 32 GJ/tonne (1.2 MJ/block) – demonstrating the importance of taking into account the costs of the manufacturing process when materials are substituted.
+We’ve also compared a number of the processes used for casting modern small aluminum alloy cylinder blocks – High Pressure Die Casting, Gravity Die Casting and Low Pressure Sand Casting – a full analysis of all the materials life cycles, including raw materials production, recycling loops of alloys, mould materials, heat treatment, machining.
+The results show a variation in energy needed from 98 GJ/tonne to over 180 GJ/tonne (2.5 – 4.6 MJ/block) compared with Cast Iron which only uses 32 GJ/tonne (1.2 MJ/block) – demonstrating the importance of taking into account the costs of the manufacturing process when materials are substituted.